|

 Cobb hooked up with Jack Yellen, who turned out to

-be Cobb's main lyricist (Yellen apparently worked
+be Cobb's main lyricist (Yellen apparently worked as

-as a reporter at the Buffalo Courier),
+a reporter at the Buffalo Courier), although

-compositions together.
+together.

 "Rubber Plant" is a testament to Jacobs's good